Venice - sightseeing plan - map, attractions, monuments, gondolas, accommodation, interesting facts

 I have marked two routes on the map:

-- blue dots: show the route you will travel on the water by vaporetto from the train station to St. Mark.
-During the cruise, you can admire the attractions that are best viewed from the water.
+- blue dots: show the route you will take by water by vaporetto from the train station to St. Mark.
+During the cruise, you can enjoy attractions that are best viewed from the water.
 These are numbers: 3, 4 and 5.
 We will not return to these attractions by land.

 - red dots: show the route to be traveled on your feet.
 Land attractions start from number 6 and we go successively until number 21.